-- Anytime you wish to posture the case for settlement or understand carrier exposure
+- Anytime you wish to posture the case for settlement or understand future medical exposure

 - When the Applicant reaches MMI (NOTE: It can be beneficial to do a workup prior to MMI under certain circumstances and MSS can assist with this)

-- When an MSA proposal or carrier offer has been provided to your office
+- When an MSA proposal or demand carrier offer has been provided to your office

 - Cases where the carrier will not submit the MSA for approval